luke-lorenzini/event-tracker/README.md

 curl -X GET 'http://localhost:3000/events?start=1749207505632&end=1749207515632&log_type=xxx'
 ```

 The parameters are all optional.
 If a `log_type` is not specified, all log types are returned.
-If a `start` or `end` are not specified, the range will default to beginning to end.
+If a `start` or `end` are not specified, the range will default to the first and last logs stored (i.e. the entire log).

 ## Testing